mobileink/lab.mobile/android/netrexx/README.md

 The [bin](bin) directory contains the shell scripts that make this work.

-And of course the NetRexx runtime is required.
+And of course the NetRexx runtime - NetRexxR.jar, a measly 37K! - is
+required.
 The Android ant build scripts will dexify (compile to Dalvik) anything in the `libs` directory of the project, so all we need to do is copy `NetRexxR.jar` to `libs`.

 ## examples